 - Choice of Surface Seal

-- Stays on the wall – Two (2) jars of Emecole Metro 901 Surface Seal – cures in approximately two to four hours and stays on the wall after injection (may be removed, if desired, by chipping or grinding it off)
+- Stays on the wall – Two (2) jars of Emecole Metro 901 Surface Seal – cures in approximately one hour and stays on the wall after injection (may be removed, if desired, by chipping or grinding it off)

 - Fifteen (15) surface ports and caps

 - Also included are rubber gloves, safety glasses, wire brush, mixing sticks, drop cloth, plastic trowel and written instructions.

 - Standard caulk gun (for injection of Emecole Metro 102 Premium Polyurethane)

 Most basement wall cracks are non-structural.
 They develop due to initial settling of the foundation or natural shrinkage of the concrete within a few months after being poured.
 They are usually thin, anywhere from hairline to 1/8″ wide, and are likely to be vertical.
 While these cracks can be a nuisance by allowing in water and soil gases, such as radon, they do not pose a structural risk to the foundation.